jaehughes/IDPDocs/docs/assesment.md

 *	**Robot Concept and diagram.** This could be hand-drawn diagrams, CAD models or any format which conveys the approach and concept
 *	Overall System Level Diagram.
 Detailing how the electronics, hardware and software interacts
 *	**Electronics/Sensing.** This should include a list of sensors/circuits required, any circuit diagrams/block diagrams which may have already been developed.
 Discussion as to if/why some processing will be performed in electronics opposed to software (e.g. obtaining digital outputs from analogue signals)
 *	**Software.** Exploration and navigation algorithms.
-Interface to electronics, discussion of choice of algorithmns, any failure detection/recovery which will be implemented.
+Interface to electronics, discussion of choice of algorithms, any failure detection/recovery which will be implemented.
 *	Integration between hardware electronics and software
 *	What is the most risky/challenging aspect of the project?
 *	Gantt Chart (resource/time allocation)